Contact me for Directing, Producing, Production/Post-Coordinating + Consulting.

 A: There are so many pockets of community on Facebook, instagram, twitter, etc. For BIPOC documentarians, join Brown Girls Doc Mafia via FB, Asian American Documentary Network on their slack.
 If you’re a writer, join/form writing groups who will keep you accountable no matter what.

-A: There are so many fellowships, mentorships, and orgs out there that are willing to help.
+There are so many fellowships, mentorships, and orgs out there that are willing to help.
 I definitely recommend applying to Visual Communication’s Armed with a Camera and CAAM's Fellowship.
 Getting mentorship is really important and it was one of my favorite parts of my journey so far.

 And I haven’t personally been involved in these fellowships but heard many great things: